 Our other investments include investments in private limited partnerships that invest in various strategies, such as private equity, private credit, and real assets.
-Since these partnerships' underlying investments consist primarily of assets or liabilities for which there are no quoted prices in active markets for the same or similar assets, the valuation of interests in these partnerships is subject to a higher level of subjectivity and unobservable inputs than substantially all of our other investments are recorded under the equity method of accounting, any decreases in the valuation of these investments would negatively impact our results of operations.
+Since these partnerships' underlying investments consist primarily of assets or liabilities for which there are no quoted prices in active markets for the same or similar assets, the valuation of interests in these partnerships is subject to a higher level of subjectivity and unobservable inputs than substantially all of our other investments and as such, is subject to greater scrutiny and reconsideration from one reporting period to the next.
+As these investments are recorded under the equity method of accounting, any decreases in the valuation of these investments would negatively impact our results of operations.
 We currently expect to increase our allocation to these investments, which may result in additional variability in our net investment income.